 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

-Here are some basics to understand about the Casio fx-260 for taking a math practice test and the GED mathematics test
+Here are some basics to understand about the TI-30XS for taking a math practice test and the GED certificate mathematical reasoning test:

 - Learn the location of the keys.